liam-wiltshire/talks/machinelearning/content.md

 - Calculate the average distances from the 3 closest nodes for each chargeback and the 2 benchmarks

 ???
+- It's clear that distance should be usable - now we just need to see if we can apply it to our data
 - We wanted to test our theory that we could use per user data and k-NN to detect outliers
-- We couldn't _just_ use the chargebacks in our tests - we needed a benchmark.
+- We couldn't _just_ use the chargebacks in our tests - we needed a benchmark, otherwise we wouldn't know if the distances actually indicated anything!
 - The challenge is that we can't 're-use' nodes that are in the training data, as this would result in a direct node match
  - So we hold back a few rows, but we don't want to do too many, as it will make the training data less accurate